Dealing with passwords

 2FA: If they have it, use it

-If it's available, enable 2FA on your vital accounts so that even if someone steals your password, they still only have half of the 'key' needed to get into your account.
+If 2FA is available, turn it on.
+That way, even if someone steals your password, they still only have half of the 'key' needed to get into your account.

 Save it safely

 Finally, once you have created your passwords, keep them safe from prying eyes.